 - Used to transfer relatively low power.

-- Transfer power at relatively smaller distance.
+- Transfer power at a relatively smaller distance.

 Applications of Timing Belt and Pulley Drive